Cost-Benefit Analysis

 What's the role of ACER?

-Whenever an updated CBA methodology is proposed by ENTSO-E, ACER provides an opinion on ENTSO-E's draft methodology to the European Commission and the Member States.
+Whenever an updated CBA methodology is proposed by ENTSO-E, ACER provides an opinion on it to ENTSO-E.

 Cost-Benefit Analysis